JhonEgbret/Geopolis/Nekocious Neko.md

 - The Queen's Guards knows Magic -> They brutalize what is left of the Fighters Guild.
 - Ony and the remains of the Fighters Guild are stopped by the Queen's Guards -> Ony witnesses true despair at their hands.
 - She calls Kinrin for backup and is forced to draw first blood.
 Ony is now one of "them".
-- As Kinrin arrives on the scene of the battle, The Queen's Guards (Salamar, Rinath, Dominic) realize the true scale of the attack -> Queen Vanabara calls the Interstellar Government.
+- As Kinrin arrives on the scene of the battle, The Queen's Guards (Salamar, Narith, Dominic) realize the true scale of the attack -> Queen Vanabara calls the Interstellar Government.
 Commander Sengano Danki is on his way.
 - Ony finds Jerojero and retrieves him.
 "Told you I'd do it, dummy."
 Ony says with a smirk, trying to hide her tears.
 - "We're not out of this yet, Nyny."
 Lambarin says, concerned.
 - Before they can leave the Castle Grounds they are intercepted by Sengano -> The Fighters Guild has fallen and the Queen's Guards are picking off who's left. -> Before Sengano can strike, they are protected by Mathias.
 He looks at the two with the look of a concerned parent.
 "Just what have you two done."
-- The Interstellar Government tries to take the Onylicious, thus revealing the Security Measures Ony had implemented
+- The Interstellar Government tries to take the Onylicious, thus revealing the Security Measures Ony had implemented.
+It mows down any officer that comes in its path.
+- The Castle is in pieces, the Queen has left the planet and the Castle Grounds are stained with blood and littered with bodies and flies.
+- The explosives that were left are used, destroying the entire Castle and its Grounds in a vain attempt to kill the Queen's Guards and Commander Sengano -> Not a scratch to them.
+- Queen's Guard Salamar utilizes a Black Magic spell by cutting his own head off to send a barrage of falling lances on every inch of the planet, thus killing every citizen and living being currently living on it.
+The Queen has given him permission to do so.
+- Ony is impaled several times and dies
+- Mathias is impaled twice and loses focus -> Is instantly decapitated by Sengano
+- Guard Dominic is killed by Pamin from Kinrin after being impaled five times.
+- Guard Narith flees the scene, never to be seen again.
+- The Onylicious is destroyed permanently and explodes
+- The Castle of Palagna is now a massive pile of rubble and all forests and cities and people have died.
+The planet of Tchaldaq-Nabir is now a wasteland.
+Sunrise.
+- Jerojero limps along the empty roads while dragging Ony's dead body, only hearing explosions and screams from afar.
+- Flory locates Lambarin from her ship and lands to assist him -> Ony isn't breathing and her heart has stopped over an hour ago -> A deep felling of dread overtakes them all.
+"I couldn't even say goodbye..."
+- Flory decides to use her last spell to guarantee the New Generation